sunarch/f_tj_tomjoro-github-io/_posts/2021-12-14-functional-programming-is-a-lie.md

 ## Pure and Impure
 This is the categorization on Wikipedia:
-* "Pure" = No side effects, and "Impure" = side effects
+* "Pure" = No side effects, and
-* "Immutable" = No mutation of data, "Mutate" = allows mutation of data
+* "Impure" = side effects

+Here's a diagram:

 ![Elixir]({{ site.url }}/img/pure_impure.png)

 But where is Erlang and Elixir in this drawing???

-## Elixir and Erlang

 Elixir and Erlang are impure, yet they do have immutable (only) data.
 You get an interesting cross category here: